- Adaptive Leadership

 What Are Problem-Solving Skills?

-Problem-solving skills are specific procedures that can be used to complete one or more of the four general steps of problem-solving (discussed above).
+Problem-solving skills are specific procedures that can be used to complete one or more of the six general steps of problem-solving (discussed above).
 Here are five important examples:

 Using Emotional Intelligence: You’ll solve problems more calmly when you learn to recognize your own emotional patterns and to empathize with and guide the emotions of others.
 Avoid knee-jerk responses and making assumptions.